 With this in mind, consider working with ipê outdoors as much as possible, ideally on a windy day.
 Try using a carbide saw blade with fewer teeth at a sharp hook angle to keep from making fine sawdust.
 If you must cut indoors, make sure to use proper ventilation.

-Ipê is not only very dense and strong, it can also be more brittle than other woods.
+Ipê is very dense and strong, but it can be more brittle than other woods.
 Driving nails into ipê with a pneumatic nailer tends to create splitting, and screws get their heads broken off easily.
 The combination of stainless steel screws and pre-drilled holes works best to fasten ipê boards together.

 Gluing ipê can also be a challenge.
 Weather-resistant yellow glues are a good option, as are epoxy formulas.
 Wipe down the wood with acetone or denatured alcohol before gluing to ensure that the surfaces are completely clean.